Smile-SA/rating-operator/documentation/API.md

 **GET `/namespaces/<namespace>/rating`**

-- Get the price for a given namespace, per hour and per metric.
+- Get the rate for a given namespace, per hour and per metric.

 **GET `/namespaces/<namespace>/pods`**